 Practicum Instructors are also given an opportunity to provide feedback regarding the placement process, the Faculty Liaison, the training workshops, and the Practicum program in general.
-Practicum instructors receive questionnaires twice annually at the Practicum Instructor Workshops and this information is reviewed by the ADPE and communicated to the Practicum committee to make changes to improve the program.
+Practicum instructors receive questionnaires twice annually at the Practicum Instructor Workshops and this information is reviewed by the Assistant Dean for Practicum Education and communicated to the Practicum committee to make changes to improve the program.
 Practicum Instructors also provide feedback on the Practicum program through the ongoing communication with the Faculty Liaisons and the OFE.